 The contract holder can allocate the premiums between a variety of variable sub-accounts, with a choice of fund managers and/or guaranteed fixed-rate options.
 As with a unit-linked fund, the contract holder's premiums allocated to the variable accounts are held separately from Jackson's general account assets.
 The value of the portion of the separate account allocated to variable sub-accounts fluctuates with the underlying investments.
 Variable annuity policies are subject to early surrender charges for the first four to seven years of the contract.
 During the surrender charge period, the contract holder may cancel the contract for the surrender value.
-Jackson offers one variable annuity that has no surrender charges and also offers a choice of guaranteed benefit options within their variable annuity product portfolio, which customers can elect and pay for.
+Jackson offers one variable annuity product portfolio, which customers can elect and pay for.
 These options include the guaranteed minimum death benefit (GMDB), which guarantees that, upon death of the annuitant, the contract holder or beneficiary receives a minimum value regardless of past market performance.
-These guaranteed death benefits might be expressed as the return of original premium, the highest past anniversary value of the contract, or as the original premium accumulated at a fixed rate of interest.
-In addition, there are three other types of guarantees: guaranteed minimum withdrawal benefits (GMWB), guaranteed minimum accumulation benefits (GMAB) and guaranteed minimum income benefits (GMIB).
+These guaranteed death benefits might be expressed as the return of original premium, the highest past anniversary value of the contract, or as the original premium withdrawal benefits (GMWB), guaranteed minimum accumulation benefits (GMAB) and guaranteed minimum income benefits (GMIB).
 Due to the lack of availability to economically reinsure or hedge new issues of GMIB, Jackson discontinued offering it in 2009.